 I made a video with step by step instructions on how to make a school of fish wall art so you could see the steps.

 Choose the number of fish in the different sizes you’d like on your wall.
-My free fish template has three sizes, three sizes 4, 6 and 8 inch.
+My free fish template has three sizes, three sizes 4, 6, and 8 inches.
 I made 60 but used about 50 fish.
-It’s better to make a few more than you think you’ll need.
+Making a few more than you think you’ll need is better.

-You’ll fit more fish onto your board by cutting the excess paper off the edges of the smaller fish like I did in the video.
+You’ll fit more fish onto your board by cutting the excess paper off the edges of the smaller fish as I did in the video.

 Step 2.
 Attach fish templates to board.

 Next, mark the edges of the pages of fish, where you’ll cut the boards into smaller pieces.
-Cut them into smaller pieces to work with with using a jigsaw.
-Use repositionable spray glue to tack them sheets of wood fish cutout templates to the board.
+Cut them into smaller pieces to work with using a jigsaw.
+Use repositionable spray glue to tack the sheets of wood fish cutout templates to the board.